-A crunchy, healthy and flavorful Carrot Raisin Salad recipe packed with pineapple, walnuts and celery drizzled with a Creamy Honey-Lemon Dressing.
+A crunchy, healthy and flavorful Carrot Raisin Salad recipe walnuts and celery drizzled with a Creamy Honey-Lemon Dressing.
 Easy to make and soooo good with all the spring and summer things like Black Bean Walnut Burgers and Olive and Egg Potato Salad!
 This recipe is vegetarian, gluten free and easily vegan.

-Carrot Raisin Salad is chock full of good for you ingredients and makes a fabulous side for all the summer things.
+This carrot raisin salad recipe is chock full of good for you ingredients and makes a fabulous side for all the summer things.
 It’s a welcome addition to picnics, potlucks or for alfresco afternoons on the porch.
 It pairs perfectly with Pulled Portobello BBQ Sandwiches or BBQ Chickpea Burgers.
 You’re going to love how simple this is to make!

 A versatile recipe, some ingredients are easily subbed for what you have in the pantry.
 Use whatever nuts you have on hand.
 I like walnuts, but pecans or slivered almonds would be a delight as well.
 For raisins, I like currants (shown here) or golden raisins, but Thompson dark raisins are delicious too, and add a nice contrast.

 Ingredients You’ll Need for Carrot Raisin Salad

-This is such a simple salad to pull together.
+This carrot raisin salad recipe with pineapple is simple to pull together.
 You’ll need just a few fresh ingredients (see recipe card for full details):

 - Carrots with Tops Attached – this way you can see how fresh they are and the tops are delicious as a garnish and in smoothies.